Nine Lives Tour

 The Nine Lives Tour saw Aerosmith playing in North America, Canada, Japan, the United Kingdom, Germany, Spain, Czech Republic, Belgium, France, Switzerland, Holland, Italy, Austria, Finland, Sweden, Denmark and Portugal.
 It initially promoted their 1997 release Nine Lives and ran from May 1997 to July 1999.

 The length of the tour was due to the chart-topping success of "I Don't Want to Miss a Thing".
 "We were just about to go off the road and that song came around," explained drummer Joey Kramer.
 "We continued to tour off that song for another year.
 That was welcomed by the band.
 At that time, that was what we did: we would be on the road for twelve or eighteen months, and the only time we came off the road was to make another record."

 The tour included a range of support acts.
 Some opened on entire legs of the tour, others for only half.
 Some performers appeared at selected dates and others performed just once.
 They included Shed Seven, Kula Shaker, 3 Colours Red, Jonny Lang, Marry Me Jane, Talk Show, Days of the New, Kenny Wayne Shepherd, Spacehog, Monster Magnet, Fuel, Fighting Gravity, Seven Mary Three, Candlebox, The Afghan Whigs, The Black Crowes, Lenny Kravitz, Bryan Adams, Stereophonics, Skunk Anansie, Ministry and Guano Apes.
+For a run of European shows in the summer of 1998, their opening act was scheduled to be Faith No More (who had earlier performed alongside Aerosmith at the Monsters of Rock Festival in 1990) but this never came to be, since Faith No More would announce their breakup in late April 1998.

 Several dates were cancelled, owing to Kramer and singer Steven Tyler recovering from serious injuries that occurred on separate occasions.